-Hopefully, you’ve had a superb year, and as such have many more projects to add to your portfolio.
+Hopefully, you’ve had a superb year, and as such have many more projects to add to your portfolio or skills to add to your CV.
 Take this opportunity to ensure your portfolio is up-to-date and has the pieces you are most proud of displayed most clearly.
 This will be important when you come to look for new, better-paying clients.

 This might seem obvious but you’d be amazed how many miss deadlines because they simply forget.
 At the start of the year, set reminders well in advance of each deadline, on top of the dates set in your calendar, this way you will be bamboozled with reminders and won’t ever miss a date.

 Every year there are more and more cheap options for stationery and supplies available online.
 Regular paper, printer ink and stationery costs can be trimmed at sites such as Staples and Viking Direct, while Vistaprint and Moo do great deals for printing and business cards.